NaimParvez/Connect---social-media/README.md

 # Connect---Social-Media

-> ⚠️ **Status: Under Development** - This project is currently in active development and not ready for production use.
+> ⚠️ **Status: Under Development** - This project is currently in active development.

 A full-stack social media application with user authentication, friend requests, and real-time features.
 Built with Node.js/Express for the backend and React/Vite for the frontend.